 Yes.
 The bridge will be open all day, all year round, and will be well lit and covered by CCTV cameras.

 Will I be able to cycle over the bridge?

-Cyclists will be able to take their bikes into the lifts, or walk them up the steps using a dedicated cycle wheel groove built into the bridge.
+Cyclists will be able to take their bikes into the lifts, or walk them up the steps using a cycle wheel groove built into the bridge.

 Will the lifts be accessible to all?

-The lifts will provide a level platform at both ends of the pedestrian bridge for pedestrians and any users of pushchairs, wheelchairs and other mobility aids.
+The lifts will provide a level platform at both ends of the bridge for pedestrians and any users of pushchairs, wheelchairs and other mobility aids.
 This will provide step-free access between the street level and the bridge deck, 24 hours a day.